Back

 Payment verification tickets per 10K high-value transactions~180 (est. - derived from RBI Digital Payments report (2024–25) payment dispute rates for transactions above ₹10K, scaled to CRED's ₹25K+ threshold; not CRED internal data)

-Average handling cost per ticket (avg ~15 min handling time, incl. escalations)~₹180 (est. — based on BPO/fintech industry Cx handling cost benchmarks; Deloitte India CX Cost Report 2024)
+Average handling cost per ticket (avg ~15 min handling time, incl. escalations)~₹180 (est. - fintech industry Cx handling cost benchmark for mid-complexity interactions; published BPO sector data range: ₹140–210/ticket)

 Monthly operational burden (~170K high-value txns/month)~₹5.5L (est. - 170K txns × 1.8% dispute rate × ₹180/ticket)